-Sheldon Adelson with wife Miriam, receiving the Woodrow Wilson Award
+Sheldon Adelson and his wife, Miriam, receive the Woodrow Wilson Award For Corporate Citizenship.

 While Sheldon Adelson's fortunes skyrocketed into the billions thanks to casinos, his first fortunes were made well outside the purview of real estate ownership.

 A serial entrepreneur, Adelson worked up from Wall Street as an investment adviser and mortgage broker, where he made his first fortune.
 He expanded his investment efforts into buying businesses, including a travel company and a real estate brokerage in Boston that handled condominium conversions.
 He established COMDEX, a computer trade show, to support one of his computer magazines in Las Vegas, and eventually sold it for $860M, earning more than $500M in his own share.

 In 1988, he made his biggest bet by buying the legendary Sands Casino for $128M.
 That became The Venetian Resort Hotel Casino and the Sands Expo and Convention Center by 1999.
 It is now, along with its sister, the Palazzo, the second-biggest hotel in the world.
 Adelson's casino empire has expanded since, with properties in Macao, Bethlehem and Sands Cotai Central.
 His Macao holdings recently boosted his net worth by an additional $1.7B.